GMLC-TDC/HELICS/docs/user-guide/advanced_topics/queries.md

 # Queries

-Queries are asynchronous means within HELICS of asking for and receiving information from other federate components.
+Queries are asynchronous means within a HELICS federation of asking for and receiving information from other federate components.
 Brokers, Federates, and Cores all have query functions.
 Federates are also able to define a callback for answering custom queries.

-The general function appears like
+The general function looks like this:

 ```cpp
 std::string query(const std::string& target, const std::string& queryStr)